No application fees through 2024 for certificates and degrees!

 Orebaugh took that knowledge to her next job as a fellow and chief scientist at Booz Allen Hamilton, where she led several cybersecurity initiatives and advised clients on cybersecurity strategy, management and technologies.
 While at Booz Allen Hamilton, Orebaugh wrote a series of best-selling technical books and began teaching at GMU.

 “I found I really enjoyed teaching,” she says.
 She also considers developing new curricula “a great opportunity to learn the latest trends in the industry.”
-A case in point: she created “Securing the Internet of Things”, an elective for the graduate Certificate in Cybersecurity Management.
+Orebaugh began teaching for the School in 2014.

 In 2018, Orebaugh developed and launched an undergraduate Certificate in Cybersecurity Analysis and a concentration in Cybersecurity Analysis for the Bachelor of Interdisciplinary Studies program.